CorsairCoalition/corsaircoalition.github.io/docs/3-development.md

 ```

-Although a deep-dive into Docker YAML format is outside the scope of this guide, a few points are helpful for beginners:
+Although a deep-dive into Docker yml format is outside the scope of this guide, a few points are helpful for beginners:
-- Unlike other formats that define key:value pairs, docker YAML format uses value:key ordering.
+- Unlike other formats that define key:value pairs, docker yml format uses value:key ordering.
 For instance, the CommanderCortex looks for a `/config.json` (the key), and the services look to `../config.pybot*.json` for its content (the value).
 - It's best to run CommanderCortex in its own terminal since it is a UI app whose interface would be disturbed by terminal outputs from Redis and SergeantSocket.
 By adding `profiles: - ui`  to the CommanderCortex services, docker will not start those services when we run `docker compose up`; it'll wait until we explicitly use `docker compose run commander-cortex-1` or `docker compose run commander-cortex-2`, which we can do from a separate terminal.

-## Testing your configuration
+### Testing your configuration
 You'll now test your configuration by starting a match between an AFK bot and Flobot.

 Assuming your folder structure matches the one above (see [[# Configuring for Development]]), open a terminal, navigate to the `CommanderCortex/docs/` directory, and run the following to start Redis and start one instance of SergeantSocket for each of your bots: